NashTech-Labs/lagom-jenkins-pipeline/README.md

 # Lagom-jenkins-pipeline

 This project contains a Lagom microservice which contains a simple pathCall to understand how a Lagom microservice works.
+This project is taken as an example for Jenkins Integration.
+You can find all the Jenkins settings in `Jenkinsfile`, which is in the root directory.

 ## Compile